This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the green olives, black olives, and a chopped carrot in a food processor.
-Pulse until the ingredients are finely chopped.
+• Make the Olive Salad: In a food processor, pulse the green olives, black olives, and chopped carrot until finely chopped.
 Transfer to a bowl and stir in the olive oil and Parmesan cheese.
 Set aside.

-• Slice the bread horizontally and on one half, layer the meats, then the cheese, and then top with the olive salad.
-Place the other half of the bread on top.
+• Assemble the Sandwich: Slice the ciabatta rolls in half.
+On the bottom half, layer the meats, followed by the cheese, then top with the olive salad.
+Place the top half of the bread over the fillings.

-• Place the muffuletta on top of a sheet of foil.
-Brush the top of the bread with melted butter.
+• Prepare for Baking: Set the sandwich on a sheet of aluminum foil and lightly brush the top with melted butter.

-• Remove the sandwich from the oven and before unwrapping, gently push down on the top of the sandwich.
+• Press and Serve: Remove from the oven and gently press down on the top of the sandwich to help distribute the fillings.
+Unwrap and serve warm.

 Notes